shaynekellyii/dart_news_api/README.md

 - Fetch top news articles (can filter fetch count up to 10)
 - Search for news articles by keyword
     - Can additionally filter keyword searches by country

+## API documentation

+The API is documented with a YAML openapi spec.
+Generated markdown docs [can be found here](openapi/generated/).

 ## Running the project